rule

 Hari Haraye Namah

-(7) Sûta, thus being questioned by the sages assembled in the Naimishâranya forest, with his mind dedicated to the Lord then said to them: "Just listen to this".
+(7) Thus being questioned by the sages assembled in the Naimishâranya forest, Sûta, who had dedicated his mind to the Lord, then said to them: "Just listen to this."

-(22) The demigods who, shining with the glory of the fear of God, first were created, took hold of the effulgent form of the daytime which as the vehicle of God was left behind.
-(23) The god then from his backside gave birth to the godless who fond of sex approached the Creator in lust for copulation.
-(24) It first made the worshipful Lord laugh to be followed by the shameless ones of darkness, but then terrified he, irritated, hurried to get away.
-(25) He turned to take shelter with Him who bestows all boons and whose feet are sought, the Lord who dispels distress and who, for showing His mercy to His devotees, manifests Himself in a suitable form: (26) 'Protect me o Supersoul, by Your order I created those sinful living beings who approach me for having sex, o Master.
-(27) Only You can verily relieve the people afflicted with misery of their hindrances; only You can stop those who do not take shelter of Your feet.'
+(22) The demigods who shine with the glory of enlightenment and were created first, took hold of the effulgent form of the daytime that was created as the vehicle of the divine.
+(23) The god, from his behind, next gave birth to the godless souls who, fond of sex, approached the Creator in lust for copulation.
+(24) At first the worshipable Lord had to laugh about being followed by the shameless ones of darkness, but he then, terrified and annoyed, hurried to get away.
+(25) He turned to Him whose feet are sought and bestows all boons, the Supreme Lord who dispels distress and who, in order to show His mercy to His devotees, manifests Himself in a suitable form.
+(26) 'Protect me, oh Supersoul, following Your order I created those sinful living beings who approach me for having sexual intercourse, oh Master.
+(27) Only You are capable of relieving the people who are afflicted by material miseries, only You can stop those who do not take shelter of Your feet.'

-(49) Contented with himself as if he had accomplished the object of his life, at last then from his mind came about the Manus for promoting the welfare of the world.
-(50) Them he gave the form of his own self-assured personal body, upon the sight of which those earlier created, celebrated the Prajâpati [the father of mankind] in welcome: (51) 'O Creator of the Universe, how well you did produce and, oh, how soundly did you establish all the ritualistic customs with which we shall share in the sacrificial oblations!
-(52) By penance, worship, connected in yogic discipline and in the finest absorption, did the first seer, the controller of the senses, evolve the sages, his beloved sons.
-(53) To each of them did he, the unborn one, give a part of his own body that carried deep meditation, yogic union, supernatural ability, penance, knowledge and renunciation.'
+(49) When he [once] felt as if he had accomplished his life's purpose, from his mind finally the Manus [the original fathers of mankind] appeared for promoting the welfare of the world.
+(50) He gave them the form of his own impassioned, personal body, seeing which those who were created earlier [the demigods] welcomed the Prajâpati [the founding father] with the following eulogy: (51) 'Oh Creator of the Universe, you created everything so very well: all the ritualistic customs you have settled so firmly for us to share in the sacrificial oblations!
+(52) By being of penance, through worship and by connectedness in yogic discipline being immersed in the finest absorption, you, the first seer, as the controller of the senses have evolved the sages, your beloved sons.
+(53) Each of them you, the unborn one, have given a part of your body characterized by deep meditation, yogic union, supernatural ability, penance, knowledge and renunciation.'

 next